jyotshna068/Bank-Churn-App/README.md

-# 🏦 Bank Customer Churn Prediction using CatBoost & Streamlit
+# 🏦 Bank Customer Churn Prediction

-## 📌 Overview

-This project is an end-to-end Machine Learning application that predicts whether a bank customer is likely to churn (leave the bank) based on customer demographics, account information, and banking behavior.
+An end-to-end Machine Learning Web Application that predicts whether a bank customer is likely to churn using a CatBoost Classifier.
+The application is built with Streamlit and includes SHAP Explainable AI to interpret model predictions.

-The model is trained using **CatBoost Classifier** with advanced feature engineering and is deployed as an interactive **Streamlit** web application.
-The application not only predicts churn probability but also categorizes customer risk, recommends retention strategies, and provides explainable AI insights using **SHAP (SHapley Additive Explanations)**.
+---

+## 📌 Project Overview

+Customer churn is one of the major challenges faced by banks.
+This project helps identify customers who are likely to leave the bank so that appropriate retention strategies can be implemented.

+The application allows users to:

+Enter customer details
+Predict churn probability
+View customer risk level
+Receive retention recommendations
+Understand prediction explanations using SHAP

 ---